-Brooke Robb, LPC Intern supervised by Juliane Taylor Shore LPC-S, LMFT-S
+Brooke Robb, LPC Associate, supervised by Juliane Taylor Shore LPC-S, LMFT-S

 Brooke applies IPNB principles to psychodynamic therapy to assist clients who want to know their own mind with great depth.
 She specializes in working with grief in its many forms, in relational health with individual clients, and with people struggling with drug and alcohol use that feels out of control.
 Brooke has a gentle presence and works with clients to help them lead the work in directions that are organic for each client.

 price for services:

 Sliding Scale Available?
 Yes